Elmonade/daphne/README.md

   <img height="400" alt="IMG_1388" src="https://github.com/user-attachments/assets/f1cd3276-474a-4972-95c2-5b35434767d2" />
 </p>

+A small [showcase](https://www.youtube.com/watch?v=DNfETR2SWeY) of how it all works in action.

 ## Hardware
 The device is encased in 3D printed PLA.
 However, the design is not complete, yet.
 <p align="center">